AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 - The Engine reviews narrative behavior for alignment
 - Suggested changes must be approved by the User or the SAP (if applicable)

+### Expressive Rendering Constraint

+By default, the Engine interprets PDs using a literal logic model.
+When rendering thought or dialogue, metaphorical or symbolic language should only be employed:
+- If the PD suggests metaphor as part of cognitive structure
+- If context requires analogical phrasing to reflect a Drive conflict

+Otherwise, Persona authored metaphor is to be used sparingly and functionally, not atmospherically.

 ## XI – Scene Closure Review Clause
 - Upon scene archival, the Engine evaluates:
   - Core Memory updates